Centinel AnalyticaCentinel Analytica

 • Fastly account with a service configured

-• Access to the Fastly dashboard or Terraform CLI
+• Access to Fastly dashboard or Terraform CLI

 • Origin backend named origin in your Fastly service